This article originally appeared on Noisey UK.

 The Offspring - “Pretty Fly (For A White Guy)”

 I feel like The Offspring’s intention here was to mock white guys who adopt black culture by portraying a caricature of a skinny white nerd who fails miserably at being a caricature of hip-hop.
-But that’s probably being a bit too kind when you consider that a) it rolls out pretty much every racial stereotype in the book along the way, b) the video only portrays women of colour as vessels of lust for white men, and c) they hired a female vocalist to sing the sexually suggestive bit of the chorus in a Latino accent.
+But that’s probably being a bit too kind when you consider that A) it rolls out pretty much every racial stereotype in the book along the way, B) the video only portrays women of colour as vessels of lust for white men, and C) they hired a female vocalist to sing the sexually suggestive bit of the chorus in a Latino accent.

 Britney Spears - “Hit Me Baby (One More Time)”

-A symphony of teenage lust, “Hit Me Baby (One More Time)” accelerated Britney from the ranks of The Mickey Mouse Club to the poster girl of pop, essentially condensing Miley Cyrus’ entire career to date into one year.
+A symphony of teenage lust, “Hit Me Baby (One More Time)” accelerated Britney from the ranks of The Mickey Mouse Club to the poster girl of pop, essentially condensing Miley Cyrus’s entire career to date into one year.
 But because this was her first single, she’s choreographing her way like a boss around a school campus in bunches and knee-high socks, and she was just 16 at the time.
 There’s a “Sophia Grace” type of argument to be had here in terms of what’s actually being sold to us.
-Is this a) a 16 year-old Britney unequivocally owning her shit, or is this b) a 16 year-old Britney being a singing, dancing American Apparel advert whose entire image is based on the exploitation of the “Catholic schoolgirl fantasy” and Lolita-style over-sexualisation of teenage girls?
+Is this A) a 16 year-old Britney unequivocally owning her shit, or is this B) a 16-year-old Britney being a singing, dancing American Apparel advert whose entire image is based on the exploitation of the “Catholic schoolgirl fantasy” and Lolita-style over-sexualisation of teenage girls?
 Enter: Comment Is Free.
 If Britney came out today there would be a war of the thinkpieces so brutal and endless that it would go on until there was nothing left of Britain but threadbare fingers of overworked Vagenda writers.

 For what it’s worth in 2015, Britney said this in response to parental criticism at the time: "Me showing my belly?
 I'm from the South; you're stupid if you don't wear a sports bra [when you] go to dance class, you're going to be sweating your butt off."